Designer interview with

 In this interview series, we will enter into a dialogue with the designers we work with.
 How do they perceive the design profession?
 Where do their motivations and fascinations come from?
 How did the products that are included in the Vij5 collection originate and what influence has their education had on what their design studio looks like now?

 This time an interview with Iris van Daalen.
-Together with her partner Ruben Thier she runs Studio Thier & van Daalen in Eindhoven.
-Technology is one of Ruben's strengths and he has a great problem-solving ability.
-Iris is fascinated by light and has a keen eye for how colours respond.
-Together they create beautiful products.
-Designs arise from their fascination with light, reflection, colour, connections and sustainable materials.
+Together with partner Ruben Thier, she runs Studio Thier & van Daalen in Eindhoven.
+He is technically strong and has great problem-solving skills, she looks more at light and how colors react.
+Together they create one beautiful product.
+Design originating from a fascination with light, reflection, color, connections and sustainable materials.
 The Angled Cabinet is an example of this, since 2017 the cabinet is part of the Vij5 collection.

 Text: Daniëlle van de Haterd(Staaldraad Tekstschrijver)